 Located on popular Division Street, The Common Room has been one of Sheffield's favourite sports bars for many years.
 With 11 full size American pool tables, ping pong, beer pong, PlayStation, and over 50 giant TV screens showing the latest sporting events, it's a great place for groups.

-Situated alongside the River Don in Kelham Island, The Riverside is the perfect place to indulge in food and drink.
+Situated alongside the River Don in Kelham Island, The Riverside Kelham is the perfect place to indulge in food and drink.

 A great neighbourhood bar serving craft beer, excellent wine, stonking spirits and cocktails - plus some tasty scram too.